-Beginning in the first quarter of 2017, we implemented efficiency and cost-savings initiatives intended to stabilize our business operations and return to growth.
-We identified areas for cost efficiencies including targeted workforce reductions and optimizing our facilities, and reducing excess space.
-Other initiatives may also include decreasing or deferring capital expenditures and development activities.
-The implementation of these efficiency and cost-savings initiatives, including the impact of workforce reductions, could impair our ability to invest in developing, marketing and selling new and existing products, be disruptive to our operations, make it difficult to attract or retain employees, result in higher than anticipated charges, divert the attention of management, result in a loss of accumulated knowledge, impact our customer and supplier relationships, and otherwise adversely affect our results of operations and financial condition.
+Since 2017, we have been implementing efficiency and cost-savings initiatives intended to stabilize our business operations and return to growth.
+These efficiency initiatives have included targeted workforce reductions, optimizing our facilities, and reducing excess space.
+Further actions such as these may be required on an ongoing basis to optimize our organization.
+For example, we may need to decrease or defer capital expenditures and development activities or implement further operating expense reduction measures.
+The implementation of these efficiency and cost-savings initiatives could impair our ability to invest in developing, marketing and selling new and existing products, be disruptive to our operations, make it difficult to attract or retain employees, result in higher than anticipated charges, divert the attention of management, result in a loss of accumulated knowledge, impact our customer and supplier relationships, and otherwise adversely affect our results of operations and financial condition.
 In addition, our ability to complete our efficiency and cost-savings initiatives and achieve the anticipated benefits within the expected time frame is subject to estimates and assumptions and may vary materially from our expectations, including as a result of factors that are beyond our control.
-Furthermore, our efforts to stabilize our business and return to growth may not be successful.
+Furthermore, our efforts to grow our business and become profitable may not be successful.